Disney Theatrical Productions: Newsies

 The show, based on the 1992 film, features a book by Harvey Fierstein and music by Alan Menken and Jack Feldman.
 A reading of the musical was held in New York on December 10, 2010.
 The musical premiered at the Paper Mill Playhouse (Millburn, New Jersey), in September 2011 with Jeff Calhoun as director.
 "Disney representatives stated that the production was not eyeing a Broadway berth, but is being explored as a property for licensing by professional and amateur groups."
 However, due to enthusiastic reviews, the show opened on Broadway on March 29, 2012, at the Nederlander Theatre with an open-ended run.
 The show was nominated for eight Tony Awards, including Best Musical, winning Best Choreography and Best Original Score.
 Newsies gave its final Broadway performance on August 24, 2014, while heading out for a national tour in October 2014.
 The production was filmed and premiered in cinemas on February 19, 2017.
-The musical is available for licensing via music theater international with full length and jr version of the musical.
-The musical is slated to play in London's West End in 2022.
+Both full-length and junior versions of the musicalare available for licensing via Music Theater International.
+The musical premiered on London's West End in 2022, closing on July 30, 2023, after an extended run at the Wembley Troubadour Park Theatre.